This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Hardcoding your login values into the site itself is not the best way to fix this problem, it’s just a way to get you back into your site if you are unable to login.
 With this method, you won’t be able to edit your site’s URL settings on the General settings page.

-To learn more about this method, including what to do if you run into problems, see the official WordPress technical documentation below:
+For more information on this method, including what to do if you run into problems, see the official WordPress technical documentation below:

 In addition to the above, check out this video on how to fix the WordPress keeps logging out problem from the team at MyThemeShop: